joseph-liew/Diverse-Assign/README.md

 Corrections to documentation or code are greatly appreciated :)

 ## Future Work ##

+- Further experiment and improve heuristics.
 - Installable executable to be available on GitHub.
-- Improve efficiency by minimising list generation through memoisation.
+- ~~Improve efficiency by minimising list generation through memoisation.~~ *Done*
 - Refactor code into OOP for easier maintenance.
 - Branch project into a less verbose UI and reduced options.
 While more options are great for technical users, these can be easily tweaked in the code.
 Non-technical users may find the programme more accessible if some options are invisible defaults.

 ## References ##

 <a name="SW"></a>Shannon, C. E., and Weaver, W., 1949.
 The Mathematical Theory of Communication.
 Urbana: University of Illinois Press.
 [*Article extract*](https://people.math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf)